slcittu/Test-Repo/LinuxCommands.md

 - gunzip- to unzip file
 - gzip - to  zip file
 - tar - to zip grp of  files
-- who (Short verison of whoami)- gives owner of file
+- who (Short verison of whoami)- gives no of users logged in to the system
 - clear - clear the terminal
+- ctrl+l - clears the visible portion of the terminal but history remains
 - touch - to create a file
 - cat -  to view full file
 - find - find a file